Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Evaluation

 \section{Evaluation}

-We implemented our approach in Python 3.7 via the EconML package, which is a python package for estimating heterogeneous treatment effects from observational and interventional data using machine learning methods.
-Using this tool, we assessed the effectiveness of our approach at providing recommendations that can reduce the process cycle time.
-To do so, we conducted experiments on publicly-available real-life logs used in two BPI challenges, measured the estimated causal effect of our recommendations, and compared the results with improvement suggestions identified by the participants of the relevant BPI challenges.
+To assess our approach, we conducted experiments on two real-life logs, measured the estimated causal effect of our recommendations, and compared the results with improvement suggestions identified by non-causal methods commonly used for prescriptive process monitoring~\cite{teinemaa2018alarm,MetzgerNBP19,metzger2020triggering}.